cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The mappings in this section are suitable for constructing either nonuniform or random oracle encodings using the constructions of {{roadmap}}.

-Note that mappings in this section are mutually incompatible: the point that results from a given input depends on the mapping being used.
+Note that mappings in this section are not interchangeable: different mappings will almost certainly output different points when evaluated on the same input.

 ## Interface